Basilica and Shrine of Our Lady of Perpetual Help: Shrine of Our Lady of Perpetual Help

-Mission Grammar School was completed in 1889, located behind the church on Smith Street.
-With 24 classrooms to accommodate 1,200 pupils, the School Sisters of Notre Dame arrived from Baltimore to begin the new endeavor of educating the parish's boys and girls.
+Mission Grammar School was completed in 1889, located behind the church on Smith Street, with 24 classrooms to accommodate 1,200 pupils.
+The School Sisters of Notre Dame arrived from Baltimore to educate the parish's boys and girls.
 Under the direction of the Xaverian Brothers, Mission Church High School opened in 1926.
-After 66 years of service Mission Church High School was closed due to declining enrollment at the end of the school year in 1992.
-The building was sold to the Boston Public School system and continues to be operated today as New Mission High.
+After 66 years, at the end of the school year in 1992, Mission Church High School was closed due to declining enrollment.
+The building was sold to the Boston Public School system and continues to be operated as New Mission High.
 The grammar school is currently located on St. Alphonsus Street and continues to educate children in K-8.

 In 1900, St. Alphonsus Hall was opened as an early form of community center to serve a large immigrant population, most notably from Ireland.
 It housed a library, meeting hall, gym, bowling alley and theater.
 The Passion Play "Pilates Daughter" written by Rev. Francis Kenzel, C.Ss.R. was performed for the first time in St. Alphonsus Hall in 1902.
-With an all female cast, the fictitious drama centers around the daughter of Pilate, Claudia, who threw a rose at Christ as he passed by carrying his cross.
+With an all-female cast, the drama centers around the daughter of Pilate, Claudia, who threw a rose at Christ as he passed by carrying his cross.
 The flower touches Jesus and has miraculous powers that impact the lives of many.
 As a central attraction during Lent, parishioners acted out the play every year for over 50 years until performances ended in the late 1960s.

 In 1903, the old Brinley Mansion was replaced by a new priests' residence.
 The rectory includes references to then Irish heritage of the neighborhood.
 The small chapel for resident Redemptorists has stained glass windows decorated with green shamrocks.
 The rectory also served as a house of formation for Redemptorist seminarians studying at Boston College and St. John's Seminary in Brighton until August 2017.

 The basilica is located on Tremont Street, almost at the center of Mission Hill, a 0.75 sqmi Boston neighborhood of approximately 18,000 people.
 The church is considered the symbol of the neighborhood, to which it gives its name.
 It continues to serve descendants of Irish immigrant families who still remain in the neighborhood, in addition to newly arrived immigrants from Ethiopia, Nigeria, and Haiti.

 Senator Edward Kennedy's funeral took place there on August 29, 2009.
 He had often prayed at the church due to its proximity to the hospitals in the Longwood Medical Area of Boston, where he had visited sick and injured members of his family.